8 Important Metrics You Need to Track as a Volleyball Parent

 The Importance of Learning the Basics

-Before we talk about the metrics, it is important that you know the basics and the terminologies related to volleyball.
+Before we talk about the metrics, it is important that you know the basics and the terminologies related to volleyball as volleyball parents.
 This’ll aid you to communicate effectively with the coach and the players in your child’s team.

 If you haven’t played volleyball or watched the game at all, it can be challenging and sometimes, downright intimidating to learn the basics for the first time.
 But if you take the necessary steps to learn the basics along with the terms associated with volleyball, it’ll be easier for you to familiarize yourself with the sport.